EsmaNErdem/capstone2/README.md

 ## Introduction

 Welcome to the documentation of the Book Chat App.
 This project consists of a Node.js, Express, and PostgreSQL-based RESTful API for the backend and a React-based frontend.
-The application serves as a feature-rich book discussion platform, allowing users to explore, discuss, and engage with library of books from Google Book API.
+The application serves as a feature-rich book discussion platform, allowing users to explore, discuss, and engage with library of books from Google Book API and to LIVE CHAT with other users using WebSockets.

 ## Key Features